gpiozero/gpiozero/docs/recipes.rst

 Or make a :class:`PWMLED` change brightness according to the detected light level::

-    from gpiozero import LightSensor, LED
+    from gpiozero import LightSensor, PWMLED
     from signal import pause

     sensor = LightSensor(18)